14wual/PyhtonControlCenter/README.md

 python setup.py
 ```
 <p>Alternatively, you can skip the "sudo bash setup.sh" command and change it to "sudo ./setup.sh"</p>
-The SCRIPT is currently in testing, if you have any type of error, let me know, thank you very much.

 <h2>Manual installation:</h2>